automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Planicoxa.md

 # Planicoxa
-## Description: A medium-sized iguanodont of early Cretaceous North America.
+## A medium-sized iguanodont of early Cretaceous North America.